nervosnetwork/axon-prototype-2/axon-ckb-contracts/common/Compose.md

 all script except code cell shall check if Global Config Cell of CellDeps[0] matches typeId hardcoded

+read code cell's codehash and hashtype from Global Config Cell and determine whether trust input[0] or not

+if trust, all business logic shall goes into code cell

 the input[0] code cell checks Global Config Cell of CellDeps[0] matches typeId hardcoded

 the input[0] code cell checks if all other cell's script matches typeId from Global Config Cell

-code cell do business logic
+code cell do pattern recognition and business logic